bloodmc/GriefDefenderDoc/docs/wiki/Configuration.md

 ### Flags

-The `flags.conf` file is not to be confused with flag definitions and/or presets.
+The `flags.yml` file is not to be confused with flag definitions and/or presets.
 This file controls all core flags that GD uses in events.

 #### Default claim flag section